Looking At JD.com's Recent Whale Trades - Benzinga

-A whale with a lot of money to spend has taken a noticeably bearish stance on JD.com.
+A whale with a lot of money to spend has taken a noticeably bullish stance on JD.com.

 What's The Price Target?